Ivqry/Starfell-Warriors-and-Warlocks/README.md

 With iconic mods like Antique Atlas, EMI, and The Create Mod, you'll enjoy a highly customizable and thrilling experience where the possibilities are endless.
 Whether you're exploring vast new biomes, casting powerful spells, or battling fierce new monsters, Starfell delivers the perfect blend of gameplay features to keep you coming back for more.

 Optimized Performance: Experience smooth gameplay with mods like Sodium, Lithium, C2ME, and Nvidium.
-Plus, check out our stress test video for system specs here.
-For more performance tips, refer to the Lunapixel Studios guide, and don’t forget to use GraalVM and custom Java arguments.
+Plus, check out our [stress test video](https://youtu.be/EjHKDV5423c?si=aLvoPcspdqXndOdy) for system specs and overview.
+For more performance tips, refer to the [Lunapixel Studios guide](https://rpg.prominence.wiki/performance-guide), and don’t forget to use GraalVM and custom Java arguments.

 Play with Friends: No server needed!
 Play Starfell with friends through the local world feature.